cmcqueen/cobs-python/README.txt

 Supported Python Versions
 -------------------------

-Python >= 2.6 and 3.x are supported, and have both a C extension and a pure Python implementation.
+Python >= 2.4 and 3.x are supported, and have both a C extension and a pure Python implementation.

-However the installer is not smart enough to install the pure Python implementation when the C extension cannot be compiled.

-The C extension seems to work in Python 2.4 and 2.5.
-However, it has not been tested much.
-There is no pure Python implementation for these versions.
-The unit test file in the ``test`` directory also does not run under Python 2.4 and 2.5.
-I don't know how much interest there is for these older Python versions.
-Please let me know if you would like support for these older Python versions to be improved.
+Python versions < 2.4 might work, but have not been tested.
+Python 3.0 has also not been tested.

 ------------
 Installation